nodjiin/C_data_structures_and_algorithms/README.md

 ## Repository structure

-This repository has been organized as a Visual Studio 2022 solution, composed of 3 projects:
+This repository has been organized as a Visual Studio 2022 solution, composed of 4 projects:

+- core (dll)
 - data_structures (dll)
 - algorithms (dll)
 - tests (app)